 Trauma-informed therapy is when a therapist is trained to understand the effects of trauma and how to best treat its symptoms.
 I understand the ways that trauma impacts people physically, emotionally, socially, and even spiritually.
 I use my trauma-informed training to help clients feel safe and learn healthy coping skills so that we can slowly work our way to really dealing with the bad things that happened to them.

-My drama therapy background helps me treat clients in a holistic way.
+My training in drama therapy and EMDR helps me treat clients in a holistic way.
 Since trauma affects people physically, emotionally, socially, and spiritually, it makes sense to me to use an approach that treats those various aspects of peoples’ lives.
 Feel free to learn more about this approach in my blog article here.

 For children and teens

 I have extensive experience helping children and teens who have been sexually abused.
 I provide them with education to help them make sense of what they have been through while arming them with knowledge so that it does not happen again.

 I have helped many families reunite after being torn apart when the abuse occurs within the family (when it is appropriate to do so, such as when the perpetrator of the abuse has gone through therapy and all parties involved feel that reuniting is in the best interest of the family).

 I have also helped many young teens who considered themselves to have consented to their abuse.
 Without making them feel judged, I help them understand the dynamics of abuse.